Last Updated on September 4, 2022 by Maryam Siddiqui

 Living retired in Spain

-Spain is also one of the top choices for retirees in Europe.
+Lastly, Spain is also one of the top choices for retirees in Europe.
 The rich culture, climate, and infrastructure do not disappoint either tourists or residents.
-Learn more about retired living in Spain.

-Spain is considered a cheap country to live in Western Europe, especially if you choose a region like Galicia to live in.
-See the average spending in Spain, according to Numbeo:
+Spain is another cheap country to live in Western Europe, especially if you choose a region like Galicia to live in.
+See the average spending in Spain:

 If you are a couple and you are not living in a rental apartment, then the cost of living in Spain would hardly exceed €1,800 to €2,000 per month.
 You can easily get a satisfying meal for €20 to €30, which normally includes a beer or a drink.